groveatx/groveatx.github.io/gatherings/messages/index.md

 Click the links below to stream or download audio of the messages from our Sunday morning gatherings.

+ - **[January 26, 2014][20140126]** - Everyone, regardless of where they are in
+   life, has problems they need to deal with.
+This message looks at an instance where Jesus' disciples reached out to him with a problem, and discusses what we can learn from his response.

  - **[January 19, 2014][20140119]** - In [Luke 8][luke8:4-18] Jesus tells a
    parable about sowing seeds.
 We discuss its implications on how we are to listen to God.